f5devcentral/f5-101-lab-kubernetes/docs/cluster-setup-guide/cluster-setup-guide-cluster-installation.rst

 4. install docker if not already done (many kubernetes services will run into containers for reliability)
 5. install kubernetes packages

-to make sure the systems are up to date, run these commands on **all systems**:
+To make sure the systems are up to date, run these commands on **all systems**:

 .. warning::